 When deciding whether or not you should visit Cetinje, please take my opinion with a pinch of salt because I am rarely keen on visiting museums.
 Instead, I am more attracted to scenic nature views or very old medieval towns where time has stopped centuries ago.

 On the way back, make a stop at Njegusi village and get some homemade cheese or honey.
 This is a place you can see real Montenegrin village life.
-I only stopped to buy some honey, but I loved the atmosphere and how tidy houses dotted on the rolling hills looked.
+I only stopped to buy some honey, but I loved the atmosphere and how tidy the houses dotting the rolling hills looked.
 This scenic mountain village is definitely worth exploring more.

 Day 4: Piva Canyon and Scenic P14 Route to Durmitor National Park